kaycebasques/technicalwriting.dev/data/intertwingularity.rst

 C all link to Page D. There's probably some important content on Page D.
 Pages with more backlinks (e.g. Page D) should probably be prioritized above pages with less backlinks.
 Think about it in terms of user journey.
-Users on Pages A, B, and C all have a chance of ending up on Page D.
+Users on Pages A, B, and C all have a chance of ending up on Page D. There's some idea (or data, or knowledge, or whatever) on Page D that Pages A, B, and C all depend on.

 .. _triangulate: https://en.wikipedia.org/wiki/Triangulation_(social_science)

-Revisiting the "top 10 pages all have the same amount of pageviews and I only have time to review 5" problem, when I `triangulate`_ the pageview data with the backlink data, it becomes easier to decide which 5 to
+Returning to the docs review prioritization problem, when I `triangulate`_ the pageview data with the backlink data, it becomes easier to decide which 5 to prioritize:
-prioritize:

 .. csv-table::
    :header: "Page ID", "Pageviews", "Backlinks"